Course Outline

 Secure AI Development Lifecycle:

-• Security-by-design principles for AI applications in government.
+• Security-by-design principles for AI applications in government settings.

 Monitoring and Detection:

-• Incident response procedures for AI security events.
+• Incident response procedures tailored to AI security events in government operations.

 Governance and Compliance:

-• AI risk management frameworks and policies for government.
+• Risk management frameworks and policies for AI security in government agencies.

-• Security awareness training for AI development teams.
+• Security awareness training programs for government AI development teams.

-Practical Exercise: Design a complete security architecture for an enterprise AI chatbot including monitoring, governance, and incident response procedures for government.
+Practical Exercise: Design a complete security architecture for an enterprise AI chatbot, including monitoring, governance, and incident response procedures for government use.

 Module 9: Tools and Technologies (1 hour)